Michael Falzon (politician, born 1961): Political career

 Falzon was a general election candidate during the March 2008 general election where he gained 3,047 first preference votes in the Second District and 2,853 on the Tenth District.
 He was also Deputy Leader for Party Affairs from May 2003 to June 2008.

 Before this, however, Falzon had served as the Election Manager of the Malta Labour Party's Electoral Office since 1992.
 There he had gathered around him and led a team of dedicated persons who ensured that Labour was both professionally organised and better than the Nationalist Party in ensuring, that the electoral process during election time is fair, transparent and smooth.
-This professionalism has earned Michael Falzon the respect of everyone nationwide, not only within the Labour camp, but also from the Nationalist Party and the Electoral Commission.
+This professionalism had earned Michael Falzon the respect of everyone nationwide, not only within the Labour camp, but also from the Nationalist Party and the Electoral Commission of Malta.

 Falzon also served as the Labour Party's International Secretary between 1998 and 2003.
 In this capacity he improved Labour's contacts with sister parties in Europe and the Mediterranean Region.
-Dr Falzon's international work culminated in meetings with world leaders such as the UK's Tony Blair, Italy's Massimo D' Alema, Martin Schulz, the President of the Party of European Socialists within the European Parliament and Australian Labor Leader and eventually Prime Minister, Kevin Rudd.
+Dr Falzon's international work culminated in meetings with world leaders such as the UK's Tony Blair, Italy's Massimo D'Alema, Martin Schulz, the President of the Party of European Socialists within the European Parliament and Australian Labor Leader and eventually Prime Minister, Kevin Rudd.

 Further to the Labour Party win in 2013, Falzon was appointed as Parliamentary Secretary for Planning and Simplification of Administrative Processes.
 He resigned from his post on 20 January 2016 after a corruption scandal, known as the Gaffarena scandal, involving the Lands Department which fell under his remit.
 Falzon was forced to resign after a report by the National Audit Office (NAO) concluded there was collusion between government officials in the Lands Department and Gaffarena.
 After the snap election held in 2017, he was appointed as Minister for Family, Children's Rights and Social Solidarity.
 On 27 March 2018, the Civil Courts in Malta rescinded the part-exchange deal and revoked all transfers made in two expropriation contracts relating to the Gaffarena scandal.

 Other interests

-Apart from still enjoying reading Michael Falzon is a great enthusiast of the traditional aspects of the Maltese festa, in fact he is also the very active President of his local band club, Stella Maris in Sliema.
-He also takes a keen interest in anything which is connected to the Maltese identity.
+Apart from still enjoying reading, Michael Falzon was a great enthusiast of the traditional aspects of the Maltese festa, in fact he was also the very active President of his local band club, Stella Maris in Sliema.
+He was also took a keen interest in anything which is connected to the Maltese identity.